-Upholstery, Curtains and Interior Designs
+Upholstery, Curtains, and Interior Designs

 In keeping our eye on innovation, back in 2017 Waste2Wear started to develop a series of products for some key clients at the cutting edge of this industry.
 These clients were determined to meet their customer’s demands for the highest quality sustainable materials.

-In 2018, the first range of interior fabrics made out of 100% RPET were produced.
+In 2018, the first range of sustainable interior textiles made out of 100% RPET was produced.
 The beauty of this industry is that it requires a lot of fabrics, that are relatively thick and heavy plus the styles do not change as frequently as fashion items.
 These combined factors mean that large quantities of plastic waste can be taken out of the environment and live on for a long time inside our homes and offices.
 This makes a huge positive impact on our world.

-In 2019, Textaafoam, a leading European upholstery company, conducted a client survey to establish key decision making factors.
+In 2019, Textaafoam, a leading European upholstery company, conducted a client survey to establish key decision-making factors.
 It became apparent their socially conscious client base wanted more environmentally friendly options.
 This led to a fruitful collaboration with Waste2Wear whereby they launched two separate RPET brands under the names ‘Regain’ and ‘Soil’.
-These high quality, stylish and durable fabrics were launched in January 2020.
+These high-quality, stylish, and durable fabrics were launched in January 2020.

 We are supplying interior fabrics to Europe and The USA, and the demand in East Asia is also picking up rapidly.